stuartyeates/duraspace-trial-tei/README.md

 a script to poke TEI documents into the duraspace trial

-A script to add TEI documents to the duraspace trial at http://duracloud.org/trial-account-request
+A script to add TEI documents to the duraspace trial at http://duracloud.org/trial-account-request and https://wiki.duraspace.org/display/FEDORA35/REST+API